TomBonness/cpp-notes/Ch.1 Notes.md

 - different types of initialization all behave the same in C++17 and above
   - in older versions of C++ direct copy initialization is slower
   - ie int x = 1; and int x { 1 }; are the same
+- can't list initialize and narrow
+  - ie cant do int i = { 4.5 }; since the type doesnt match compiler will get angry
+- list initialization {} is the most preferred
+- an initialized object is called an **instance**